usarscotus/legal-directory/frcp/rule_45.md

 &nbsp;&nbsp;&nbsp;&nbsp;(A) Information Withheld.
 A person withholding subpoenaed information under a claim that it is privileged or subject to protection as trial-preparation material must:

-(i) expressly make the claim; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) expressly make the claim; and

-&nbsp;&nbsp;(ii) describe the nature of the withheld documents, communications, or tangible things in a manner that, without revealing information itself privileged or protected, will enable the parties to assess the claim.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) describe the nature of the withheld documents, communications, or tangible things in a manner that, without revealing information itself privileged or protected, will enable the parties to assess the claim.

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Information Produced.
 If information produced in response to a subpoena is subject to a claim of privilege or of protection as trial-preparation material, the person making the claim may notify any party that received the information of the claim and the basis for it.
 After being notified, a party must promptly return, sequester, or destroy the specified information and any copies it has; must not use or disclose the information until the claim is resolved; must take reasonable steps to retrieve the information if the party disclosed it before being notified; and may promptly present the information under seal to the court for the district where compliance is required for a determination of the claim.
 The person who produced the information must preserve the information until the claim is resolved.